16 Best Waterfalls in Wisconsin

 1. Big Manitou Falls

 The largest waterfall in Wisconsin, Big Manitou Falls is worth the trek up to the northern fringe of the state to experience.
-The waterfall is 165 feet high within Pattison State Park.
+This waterfall is 165 feet high and within Pattison State Park.
 The park is open year-round, which means that you can catch the waterfall rushing after the summer rains and a frozen display in the winter.

-The state park also features Little Manitou Falls, which is worth checking out while you are here.
-It is a 31-foot, twin waterfall tucked away in the 1,400-acre forest.
 The Big Manitou Falls is located close to the town of Superior, which has lodging and other outdoor adventures since it is located on the shores of Lake Superior.

 Address: 6294 S. State Road.
 35, Superior, Wisconsin